IwraStudios/dns2proxy-go/README.md

 * added some documentation and refrence points to the original code
 * making it a "job" module for use in cSploit2
 * adding a new and better roadmap

-Note: dns2proxy.py will be removed when we are done with the development of dns2proxy-go